willmeyer/jlcd/README.md

-# jlcd
+# jLCD

-An interface library for controlling LCD displays from Java.
+A Java interface for controlling simple LCD displays.

+This library makes it easier to communicate with simple LCD text displays like [this one](http://www.sparkfun.com/products/9394).

-## Supported LCD Devices
+### Supported LCD Devices

-- SparkFun SerLCD v.
-2.5
+- This library currently supports devices controlled via the [SparkFun SerLCD v.
+2.5](http://www.sparkfun.com/products/258) RS-232 control board

-## Setup
+## Requirements and Setup

+To get going, you'll need:

-- A connected virtual serial port (likely via USB FTDI chip)
+- A connected virtual serial port (likely via a USB FTDI chip)
 - A SparkFun SerLCD controller and LCD display
-- requires com.willmeyer.jrs232, with its attendant install requirements
+- the [jRS232 package](http://www.github.com/willmeyer/jrs232) and its `com.willmeyer.jrs232`, with its install requirements

+## Using the Library

+See `com.willmeyer.jlcd.SparkFunLcd`.

+For more information on the command-set, see this [datasheet](https://github.com/willmeyer/jlcd/blob/master/docs/SerLCD_V2_5.pdf).